 Multimorbidity

-MRC has worked in partnership to develop the Cross-funder multimorbidity research framework that sets out a vision for how the funding community will drive forward the research agenda to tackle the growing problem of people living with multiple long-term conditions (multimorbidity).
+MRC has worked in partnership to develop the Cross-funder multimorbidity research framework that sets out a vision for how the funding community will drive forward the research agenda to tackle the growing problem of people living with multiple long-term conditions (multimorbidity) and has supported research to identify clusters of conditions through the UKRI Strategic Priorities Fund Tackling Multimorbidity at Scale programme.

 An important element of this research involves studying clusters of conditions and the interactions between their trajectories throughout the life course.
 Building on MRC’s investments in longitudinal studies, we will support research on multimorbidity that uses approaches ranging from population and experimental medicine studies to characterisation of models.

-We particularly welcome underpinning mechanistic studies that generate evidence in support of interventions that could successfully target multiple long-term conditions.
+We particularly welcome underpinning mechanistic studies to understand why diseases cluster and identify targets and generate evidence in support of interventions that will improve the lives of those living with multiple long-term conditions.

 Rare diseases